projectglow/glow/README.md

 compile
 ```

-To run all tests:
+To run all Scala tests:
 ```
-test
+core/test
 ```

 To test a specific suite:
 ```
-testOnly *VCFDataSourceSuite
+core/testOnly *VCFDataSourceSuite
 ```

 To run Python tests, you must [install conda](https://docs.conda.io/en/latest/miniconda.html) and